 The list of approved forms made under the Court Procedures Act 2004 and the ACT Civil and Adminstrative Tribunal Act 2008 are long and can be shortened by using the 'Show all cateorgies' filter.

 If a provision of a republished law is affected by a current modification, the symbol M appears immediately before the provision heading and the text of the modifying provision appears in the endnotes for the republished law.
-Additionally, notes against the point-in-time version of the republished law indicating either that the version contains modifications or that the modifications have ended.
+Additionally, there are notes against the point-in-time version of the republished law indicating either that the version contains modifications or that the modifications have ended.

 If a provision of a republished law is uncommenced at the time of republication, the symbol U appears immediately before the provision heading.
 If there are uncommenced amendments applying to a law, a note appears on the Legislation Register webpage for the law.